sajjadabd/python-course-player/README.md

 ## Running the program

-This program can play videos with `VLC media player` , `GOM Player` , `PotPlayer` , `mpv Player` and `KMPlayer`

-you should download and install the media player you want to open videos within your program , these links can help you download the right media player you need
+This program supports video playback with various media players, including VLC media player, GOM Player, PotPlayer, mpv Player, and KMPlayer.
+You'll need to download and install the media player of your choice to open videos within the program.
+Here are the download links for each player:

 VLC media player :